 At the same time, the MDiv program at Louisville Seminary is informed by and serves the Presbyterian communion and its particular needs.
 The Seminary is affiliated with the Presbyterian Church (U.S.A.) and takes seriously the Reformed commitment to an educated and pious ministry.
-All MDiv candidates must therefore take subjects required for ordination in churches of Reformed heritage, such as preaching, Reformed history and theology, biblical languages and exegesis in both Testaments.
+Accordingly, the Seminary offers all subjects required for ordination in churches of Reformed heritage, such as preaching, Reformed history and theology, biblical languages and exegesis in both Testaments.

-The completion of this degree qualifies men and women for ordination to the professional ministry of the church in many denominations.
+The completion of this degree qualifies individuals for ordination to the professional ministry of the church in many denominations.
 The Seminary does not ordain, but it does indicate, by its degree, that its graduates are prepared academically to be examined for ordination by the responsible church authority.